Stronghold 3: Plot

-Set 10 years later, Stronghold 3 follows the continuing story of The Boy.
-The Wolf has cheated death and become bitter, twisted, and psychotic during his painful recovery in the east.
+Set 10 years later, Stronghold 3 follows the continuing story of the boy.
+The wolf has cheated death and become bitter, twisted, and psychotic during his painful recovery in the east.
 Now it is he who seeks revenge.
-By raiding towns and villages in the dead of night The Wolf has created a tide of panic, with The Boy and his allies the only force to stand against him.
+He gathers an alliance composed of the sons of the rat and the pig and the jackal from the east who helped him recover.
+The country is swiftly conquered and the king killed, although the boy escapes with the king's sister Lady Catherine.